SiuhiuY/SiuhiuY/README.md

 I'm Carol.

+Trying to be a truthful data point.

-I studied Data Science, and my background is in the humanities.
-Together, they shape how I think about data.
+I studied Data Science, and my background is in Communication.

 - 🔭 I’m currently exploring LLMs and RAG.
 <!--